zmalone/chef-web-docs/source/screencasts/fundi-webinar-week-6.md

 ### Reset your BETA Chef Training Lab

 If you're using the BETA Chef Training Lab, you'll need to [launch a new instance of the lab][chef-lab] before joining the webinar.
 Opscode is working with CloudShare to beta test a [Chef training lab][chef-lab].
 This lab is intended for use with the Chef Fundamentals Webinar series.

+There is a [video on YouTube][youtube-lab-reset] that demonstrates the process of resetting your BETA Chef Training Lab.

 [time-and-date]: http://www.timeanddate.com/worldclock/fixedtime.html?msg=Chef+Fundamentals+Webinar+-+Module+6&iso=20131121T13&p1=419&ah=1
 [week-6-signup]: http://pages.opscode.com/20131121-chef-fundamentals-module-6.html